Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Implementation Details

 \section{Implementation Details}

 \paragraph{Input prompt templates.} In this section, we outline the input prompt templates we used for all experiments for reproducibility.
-We adopt the following template for all datasets for seed instruction (i.e., \textit{No IO}), APE, and OPRO.
+For seed instruction (i.e., \textit{No IO}), APE and OPRO, we adopt the following template for all datasets.

-In the template above, \texttt{QUERY\_TEXT} denotes the input text; \texttt{INSTRUCTION} denotes the instruction to be added, which is the principal optimizable component of IO methods; \texttt{llm()} denotes the location where LLM is prompted to generate an output. \texttt{ANSWER\_INSTRUCTION} is a special, task-specific sentence to ensure the LLM generates the final answer in an easily parsable format.
+In the template above, \texttt{QUERY\_TEXT} denotes the input text; \texttt{INSTRUCTION} denotes the instruction to be added, which is the principal optimizable component of IO methods; \texttt{llm()} denotes the location where LLM is prompted to generate an output. \texttt{ANSWER\_INSTRUCTION} is a special, task-specific sentence to ensure the LLM generates the final answer in a format that can be easily parsed.
 Specifically, for all multiple-choice questions-style tasks, it has the following content:

 For all other tasks, the content is:

 where the content of \texttt{ TASK\_SPECIFIC\_CONSTRAINT } depends on the task: \begin{itemize}[leftmargin=12pt, itemsep=1pt, parsep=0pt] \item {boolean\_expressions}: \texttt{(True or False only)} \item {formal\_fallacies}: \texttt{(valid or invalid only)} \item {navigate, sports\_understanding, causal\_judgement, web\_of\_lies}: \texttt{(yes or no only)} \item {word\_sorting}: \texttt{(sorted words separated by spaces only)} \item \textit{all other tasks}: None (empty string). \end{itemize}